codeunion/glossary.codeunion.io/_posts/2014-01-01-interface.md

 ---
+title: Interface
 further-reading:
   - function-argument
   - return-value
 ---
-An interface are the names, inputs, and outputs of a piece of code.
+An interface is the names, inputs, and outputs of a piece of code.
 They are the knobs and handles we use to interact with the code.

 Interfaces are defined by three things: